ymzhang0103/DisenGE/README.md

 | **RDPE** | 4561.34 / 160.72 | 10244.37 / 304.99 | 3686.81 / 82.77 | 14499.62 / 262.78 | 12426.78 / 457.24 |
 | **DisenGE** | 9651.50 / 133.10 | 22816.38 / 554.57 | 6815.21 / 70.67 | 17248.27 / 207.49 | 4998.46 / 65.39 |

-The below table reports the runtime (in seconds) of various post-hoc GNN explainers on five datasets.
-Non-parameterized explainers (GNNExplainer, GNN-MOExp, and CF$^2$) optimize a separate explanation for each graph at test time, leading to very high inference costs.
-Parameterized explainers (PGExplainer, Gem, MixupE, RDPE, and DisenGE) train a shared model that can be reused across graphs, resulting in much faster inference.
-While DisenGE requires more training time due to its multi-channel architecture, its inference speed matches other parameterized methods and vastly outperforms non-parameterized ones.
-Notably, on Mutagenicity, DisenGE takes only 133.10\,s for inference, the fastest among all methods, compared to 160.72\,s for RDPE, 187.97\,s for MixupE, and 8594.94\,s for GNNExplainer.
-Since training is a one-time cost while inference is performed repeatedly, this trade-off is acceptable in practice.